francescmarti00/dmu-multimedia/md/P5JS-Audio.md

 # Audio in the browser with p5.js

-In this lab we are going to introduce p5.js. p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners,
+In this lab we are going to introduce p5.js. p5.js is a JavaScript library for creative coding, with a focus on making coding accessible and inclusive for artists, designers, educators, beginners, etc.

 <https://p5js.org/>
 <https://p5js.org/get-started/>